AdamMc331/TOA/StreamHistory.md

 YouTube:
 * https://youtu.be/1wa0GafAhmg

-## Stream Thirty Two - Compose Material 3 Toolbar
+## Stream Thirty Two - Compose Material 3 Toolbar, UI Tweaks, Data Layer Updates

 Updated the toolbar of the app to use a Material 3 CenterAlignedTopAppBar.
 We also updated the task list UI for the main screen.

 PRs:
 * Toolbar: https://github.com/AdamMc331/TOA/pull/164
 * Task list tweaks: TODO
+* Result class replacement:

 YouTube:
 * Coming soon